Accepting applications for our upcoming sessions. Visit our Application page for details.

 Support Us

-We are looking for teaching horses for our students.
-If you are interested in having your horses trimmed or shod at discounted rates while supportging farrier education, please contact us ([email protected] or 708-297-7620).
+We are looking for horses to teach our students.
+If you are interested in having your horses trimmed or shod at discounted rates while supporting farrier education, please get in touch with us ([email protected] or 708-297-7620).

-All the work is done by the students and closely supervised/inspected by the instructors.
+All work is done by the students and closely supervised and inspected by the instructors.

 Course Overview